Skip to main content

 It has not spread to nearby lymph nodes.

-It has not spread to distant sites.
+It has not spread to distant parts of the body.

 IIIB

-The cancer has grown into the walls of the pelvis and/or is blocking one or both ureters causing kidney problems (called hydronephrosis).
+The cancer has grown into the walls of the pelvis and/or is blocking one or both ureters, causing kidney problems (called hydronephrosis).

 It has not spread to nearby lymph nodes.

-It has not spread to distant sites.
+It has not spread to distant parts of the body.

 IIIC

-It has not spread to distant sites.
+It has not spread to distant parts of the body.

 IV